Podocarpus parlatorei: Status

 In the past, this tree was listed by the International Union for Conservation of Nature as being "data deficient", however more recent research has enabled the IUCN to evaluate its status.
 The population is naturally fragmented because of geographical features and although in the past much logging has reduced populations, the remaining populations are more secure, being in remote areas or on steep hillsides where access is difficult.
-Though vulnerable to man-made disturbances such as logging and fires, it is a pioneer species and able to regenerate in grassland or at forest fringes.
-For these reasons, the IUCN has assessed its population size as stable and its conservation status as near threatened.
-As a cold-tolerant, subtropical montane conifer with a fragmented population, this species might be expected to be affected by global warming.
-However research suggests that it is able to shift its range to higher altitudes during warmer periods and will cope with climate change as it has in the past during climatic fluctuations.
+The species is vulnerable to man-made disturbances such as logging and fires; although it is a pioneer species able to regenerate in grassland or at forest fringes, increased aridity and rising temperatures are expected to negatively impact the species.
+For these reasons, the IUCN has assessed its conservation status as vulnerable.
+Nonetheless, as a cold-tolerant, subtropical montane conifer with a fragmented population, research suggests that it might be able to shift its range to higher altitudes during warmer periods and potentially cope with climate change as it has in the past during climatic fluctuations.